John Bourne Dempsey II

 John Bourne Dempsey was born into a family of lawyers on November 24, 1925.
 He grew up at 12819 Lake Shore Boulevard.
 His grandfather, James H. Dempsey, was a founder of the prestigious Squire Sanders & Dempsey law firm.
 His father, Ernest Dempsey, and an uncle, John Bourne Dempsey, also were lawyers at the Cleveland firm with homes in Bratenahl.

 Dempsey went to Harvard in the ROTC and then in the Navy.
 The war stopped before he got his commission, went to sea for a year, and the back to Harvard to graduate in 1947 and became a management consultant in Montreal.
 He free-lanced articles about Canadian affairs for The Plain Dealer and published the Dempsey Canadian Newsletter, a biweekly for American firms doing business in Canada.

 John married Marie Therese Gavel in Montreal in 1948.
 Marie, a native of Montreal, was born on March 1, 1926.
 They had met while vacationing with their families in Murray Bay, Quebec.
 She graduated from Sacred Heart Convent and was fluent in both French and English.
-John and Marie had six children: Louise (McKean) born on May 11, 1949, Ernest Davis was born on October 27, 1951, James Howard III born on May 29, 1960, Richard B. born on December 16, 1962m Gertrude (Mclean), and Marie (Carter).
+John and Marie had six children: Louise (McKean) born on May 11, 1949, Ernest Davis was born on October 27, 1951, James Howard III was born on May 29, 1960, Richard B. was born on December 16, 1962, Gertrude (McLean), was born on April 1, 1956, and Marie (Carter) was born on March 15, 1954.
 Gertrude, James, and Richard attended Bratenahl School.